Kenny Habul

-Kenny Charles Edward Habul (born 24 May 1973) is an Australian professional race car driver and businessman.
-Born in Sydney, Australia, a former resident of Etobicoke, Ontario, Greenwich, CT, and a current resident of Mooresville, North Carolina, he is the president and CEO of SunEnergy1.
-He has competed in the IMSA WeatherTech SportsCar Championship, the V8 Supercar Development Series, the Australian Formula 3 Championship, the CASCAR Super Series, and the NASCAR Xfinity Series.
-In 2018 he won the inaugural Intercontinental GT Challenge Bronze Drivers' title.
-He won the 2022 Bathurst 12 Hour with his SunEnergy1 Racing team.
+Kenny Charles Edward Habul (born 24 May 1973 in Sydney, Australia) is an Australian racing driver and a businessman.
+CEO of solar energy provider SunEnergy1, Habul is a two-time winner of the Bathurst 12 Hour and the inaugural Intercontinental GT Challenge Bronze Drivers' champion.
+Habul also is the founder of motorsports team 75 Express (previously SunEnergy1 Racing) which competes in the IMSA SportsCar Championship and GT World Challenge Australia and the Intercontinental GT Challenge.

 Racing career

 Introduction

-Habul started his racing career in karting at the age of six.
+Habul started his racing career with karting at the age of six.
 His following career included racing in Formula Ford, Formula 3, V8 Supercars, CASCAR, NASCAR Trucks, NASCAR Xfinity Series and the IMSA WeatherTech SportsCar Championship.
 He also competed in the 2018 Bathurst 12-hour where he finished second outright.
 That race was the first in four endurance events for the year that made up the Intercontinental GT Challenge.
-After Bathurst he headed to the 24 Hours of Spa-Francorchamps where he claimed another podium in the Bronze Driver class, before sealing a second Bronze driver win at the Suzuka 10 Hours in Japan in August.
+After Bathurst, he headed to the 24 Hours of Spa-Francorchamps where he claimed another podium in the Bronze Driver class, before sealing a second Bronze driver win at the Suzuka 10 Hours in Japan in August.
 Habul wrapped up the inaugural Bronze driver title at the final round at Laguna Seca in California in October.

 Formula Ford

 In 1998, after spending several years establishing his business career, Habul returned to racing in the Australian Formula Ford championship.
-The following year Habul scored his first category podium in a qualifying sprint support race at the Gold Coast Indy 300 on the streets of Surfers Paradise in Queensland.
+The following year, Habul scored his first category podium in a qualifying sprint support race at the Gold Coast Indy 300 on the streets of Surfers Paradise in Queensland.
 He finished third behind 2014 IndyCar Champion and 2018 Indy 500 winner, Will Power and Bathurst 1000 podium-getter, Steve Owen.

 Formula 3

 In 2002, Habul moved to Formula 3 and competed in support races at the Gold Coast Indy 300.
-The following season Habul contested most of the championship rounds, finishing ninth outright in the national championship.
+In the following season, Habul contested most of the championship rounds, finishing ninth outright in the national championship.